rossta/tacokit.rb/README.md

 # Tacokit

-Ruby toolkit for the Trello API.
+Ruby toolkit for the Trello API... a work-in-progress.
 Design and philosophy inspired by [ocktokit.rb](https://github.com/ocktokit/ocktokit.rb)

 This is Taco.